 In early 2018, Four Hands were awarded funding by Arts Council England to develop a new dance methodology for and movement practice for young children and their parents/carers.
 In 2019, the company was supported by South East Dance, Jerwood Charitable Foundation and Arts Council England to create a new performance work called Touch, which premiered at Ropetackle Arts Centre in Shoreham-by-Sea in March 2019.
 In 2020 with funding from Leeds Dance Partnership, Touch was restaged with a new cast for two performances in Leeds.
 AT the end of 2020 the company received an Arts Council England Project Grant to conduct research into adapting the project for a variety of different COVID-based scenarios.

-In November 2019, George began to develop a new performance work as part of Little Big Dance, a new, national early years dance initiative.
-This piece will be taken on a national tour in 2021.
+In November 2019, George began to develop a new performance work, called it's ok as part of Little Big Dance, a new, national early years dance initiative, which tours in 2021/22.
+George is also in the early phases of developing a new project, called WILD, as part of Choreodrome, The Place's Artist Research Residency programme.

 Who are we?